jgozal/HoloLight/README.md

 # HoloLamp
-Interactive Holographic Lamp - Built with Three.js and Leap Motion
+Interactive Holographic Lamp - Built with Three.js and Leap Motion at PennApps